Member Login

 Career Highlights

-Rudy has dominated the US hammer throw scene for the last decade, and he shows no signs of slowing down.
-2025 has been a tremendous season for Rudy; he has consistently broken the 80 meter barrier, and, in July, he broke his own US record with a throw of 83.16m/272-10, his longest throw in over four years.
+Winkler has dominated the US hammer scene for the last decade, and he shows no signs of slowing down.
+In 2025, he has consistently broken the 80 meter barrier, and, in July, he broke his own US record with a throw of 83.16m/272-10, his longest throw in over four years.

 NYAC Schedule